I'm glad you asked! That's what this section is all about.

 (As an aside, Residential buildings are responsible for around 24% of overall electricity use in Australia2, and with almost 200,000 Class 1 dwellings being added each year, if the aim is for an affordable decarbonised grid, a lower energy demand from new homes is a must.)

 1 As renewable energy production replaces fossil fuel plants, the carbon intensity of all-electric homes will come down.
 Gas powered homes on the other hand will remain at the same intensity.
-The gas industry has mentioned mixing in 10-15% green hydrogen, but this approach is unlikley to be cost effective and is not the scale of reduction required.
+The gas industry has mentioned mixing in 10-15% green hydrogen, but this approach is unlikely to be cost effective and is not the scale of reduction required.

 2 Australian Govt, Improving_the_energy_and_emissions_performance_of_buildings_-_factsheet.pdf